Disparities in the overdose crisis? A comparison of Black and White communities in America

 * National US Government epidemiological statistics use the racial category ‘African American’, but many people in the US who identify as Black do not identify as African American, meaning these data may not fully represent Black people in America.

 Age-adjusted opioid overdose death rates from 1999 to 2018 were obtained from the CDC Wide-ranging Online Data for Epidemiologic Research (CDC WONDER).
-The multiple cause of death data in the CDC WONDER combines county-level mortality data from a given calendar year obtained from the National Vital Statistics System (NVSS), and population data obtained from the US Census to produce death rates by year.
+The multiple cause of death data in the CDC WONDER combines county-level death data from a given calendar year obtained from the National Vital Statistics System (NVSS), and population-level data obtained from the US Census to produce death rates by year.

 First, the researchers calculated the relative change in opioid overdose death rates by race at the national and state levels from 1999 to 2018.
 The researchers also assessed relative change in opioid overdose death rates over three fixed time-periods: 1999–2010 (wave 1), 2010–2013 (wave 2) and 2013–2018 (wave 3), in line with the CDC-defined three waves of the opioid overdose crisis.